dpritchLibre/DSP_Description/README.md

 # DSP_Description

-A repository to include writing which describes and characterizes David Dunson's day-specific probability model
+A repository to include writing that characterizes David Dunson's day-specific probabilities model

 ## Goal: include detailed derivations of the results found in Dunson's paper